liitfr/liit-sandbox-www/readme.md

 }
 ```

+As you can see, these RegExp allow you to use fragment identifiers, query strings and make file extension optional.

 ### app.js file

 `pages.json` data are necessary for our client-side router, so we'll need to declare Webpack's [json loader](https://github.com/webpack-contrib/json-loader) in `app.js` in order to read json on client-side code.